waku-org/specs/standards/application/messaging-api.md

 An array of shard under a specified cluster that node MUST operate at as per [RELAY-SHARDING](https://github.com/waku-org/specs/blob/186ce335667bdfdb6b2ce69ad7b2a3a3791b1ba6/standards/core/relay-sharding.md).

 ##### `storeNodes`
-A list of `Multiaddr` addresses to remote peers that SHOULD be used for retrieving past messages or performing infrequent queries using the [STORE](https://github.com/vacp2p/rfc-index/blob/8ee2a6d6b232838d83374c35e2413f84436ecf64/waku/standards/core/13/store.md) protocol.
+A list of `Multiaddr` addresses to remote peers that MUST be used for retrieving past messages or performing infrequent queries using the [STORE](https://github.com/vacp2p/rfc-index/blob/8ee2a6d6b232838d83374c35e2413f84436ecf64/waku/standards/core/13/store.md) protocol.
 If not provided, nodes discovered through the network SHOULD be used.

 ##### `preferredServiceNodes`